SaurabhTayde/PDF_Files_ChatBot_LangChain_Falcon_OpenAI/readme.md

 -----
 To use the MultiPDF Chat App, follow these steps:

-1. Ensure that you have installed the required dependencies and added the OpenAI API key to the `.env` file.
+1. Intall requirement.txt and add your OpenAI API key or HugginFace Key (whichever LLM you chose) to the `.env` file.

-2. Run the `main.py` file using the Streamlit CLI.
-Execute the following command:
+2. Run following:
    ```
    streamlit run app.py
    ```

-3. The application will launch in your default web browser, displaying the user interface.
+3. The application will launch in your default web browser, displaying UI

 4. Load multiple PDF documents into the app by following the provided instructions.